WGH History

 A

-great deal of WGH information came from Internet, FCC research, and my
+great deal of WGH information came from Internet and FCC research, my

-collection of Pulse Ratings books, Bunny McBride (daughter of Bob McBride), as well
+collection of Pulse Ratings books, Bunny McBride (daughter of Bob McBride),

-as an excellent aural history of the station prepared and voiced by Chuck Adams for
+Roger Clark's WGH 50th Anniversary program, and an excellent aural history of the station prepared and voiced by Chuck Adams for

 the WGH reunion.